 A voter shall mark his ballot in permanent ink; seal the ballot in the secrecy envelope; fill it out completely and sign the affidavit or statement in the presence of a notary public; and return the documents in the return envelope via the United States mail to the Election Commission.
 Only those absentee ballots which are mailed to the Election Commission and which reach the Election Commission post office box in Tahlequah, Oklahoma no later than 7:00 p.m. on election day shall be counted; provided that personal delivery of an absentee ballot shall be accepted from the Wednesday prior to election day until election day only if the voter or a person designated by the voter delivers the ballot to the Election Services Office between the hours of 7:00 a.m. and 7:00 p.m. during those four days.
-Voting in person at a precinct by a voter who has requested and received an absentee ballot shall not be permitted; but a voter who claims that he or she never received an absentee ballot may cast a challenged ballot as set forth in Section 64 of this Title.
+Voting in person at a precinct by a voter who has requested an absentee ballot shall be permitted, however, that voter must cast a challenged ballot to allow the Commission to determine whether an absentee ballot was cast.
+In the event that an absentee ballot was returned by the voter, the challenged ballot will not be counted. and received an absentee ballot shall not be permitted; but a voter who claims that he or she never received an absentee ballot may case a challenged ballot as set forth in Section 64 of this Title.